bzymet/enterprise-monitoring-dashboard/terraform/aws-lab/README.md

 1. Depends on successful completion of the plan job
 2. Waits at the protected `finops-apply` GitHub environment
 3. Requires a reviewer to inspect and approve the plan
-4. Assumes the separate FinOps apply role through OIDC
+4. Assumes the separate apply role through OIDC
 5. Downloads the exact saved binary plan
 6. Applies that exact reviewed plan